Inspecting for the future (2024–2030)

 • Learners will continue to be our priority.
 Everything we do has their best interests at heart.

-• The new arrangements will be leaner and more focused on the most important areas that drive improvement.
+• The new arrangements are more focused on the most important areas that drive improvement.

 • We’ll have more regular contact with schools and other providers, offering more up-to-date feedback for parents and carers.